fishinwind/workshop/rst/README.rst

         - min(), max()
         - Counter.most_common()

-In class 10 Dont included the extra lines in `sample-seq-info.csv` it was too confusing to use the skip_while arg to toolshed.reader to pass a function
+- In class 10 Dont included the extra lines in `sample-seq-info.csv` it was too confusing to use the skip_while arg to toolshed.reader to pass a function

-Name expansion seems to be confusing. one slide should have:
+Name expansion needs to be explained a bit better. one slide should have:

 .. code-block:: python